CoEDL/elpis/docs/wiki/elpis-workshop.md

 ## Get some training files

 Start with downloading some files to use during the workshop.
-[Download the Abui files here.](https://elpis.net.au/abui.zip) After the zip file has downloaded, unzip it to create a folder somewhere handy (for example, the Desktop).
+[Download a zip of the files here.](http://bit.ly/elpis-toycorpora)
+After the zip file has downloaded, unzip it to create a folder somewhere handy (for example, the Desktop).
+The recordings in this zip are Abui (abz) provided by František Kratochvíl, and Yongning Na (nru) provided by Alexis Michaud and Oliver Adams.

 ## Start Elpis